 BEFORE YOU FILE FOR VISITATION WITH YOUR GRANDCHILD REMEMBER THAT IN ADDITION TO THE ABOVE-MENTIONED REQUIREMENTS YOU MUST BE ABLE TO SHOW THAT THE CHILD’S PARENT HAS UNREASONABLY DENIED YOU VISITATION AND THAT THE DENIAL HAS CAUSED THE CHILD UNDUE MENTAL, PHYSICAL, OR EMOTIONAL HARM.

-As previously mentioned, there is a presumption that the child’s parents are fit and that their actions and decisions regarding visitation to a grandparent are not harmful to the child.
-However, the presumption is rebuttable, which means you are able to overcome the presumption with proof.
+As previously mentioned, the law presumes that the child’s parents are fit and that their actions and decisions regarding visitation with a grandparent are not harmful to the child.
+However, this presumption is rebuttable.
+That means you are able to overcome the presumption with proof.
 The burden to prove that the child is being harmed is on the grandparent who is requesting visitation.

-Just like in most other sections of the IMDMA, the court must consider a number of factors when determining whether to grant a grandparent visitation over the parents’ wishes.
-Below are the factors for :
+Just like in most other sections of the Illinois family law, the court must consider a number of factors when determining whether to grant a grandparent visitation with a child over the parents’ wishes.
+The factors the court takes into consideration are :

 - the wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to visitation;